modzy/github-workflow-model-deployment/README.md

 * `data/`: Folder to hold any training data, sample test data, or additional model dependencies
 * `weights/`: Folder to hold any saved model weights
 * `train.py`: Python script that trains and saves the weights locally for a scikit-learn logistic regression model
+* `package.py`: Python script that leverages [Chassis](https://chassisml.io) code to containerize a model and save the container locally in the Github docker registry.
+* `deploy.py`: Python script that leverages Modzy APIs to automatically deploy the container built in `package.py` to Modzy
 * `model_info.json`: Single JSON file used to define model information.
 The GitHub action references this file to complete the execution of the CI/CD workflow.
 * `requirements.txt`: Contains list of python packages required to execute any script in this repository